What is a Business Line of Credit?

 Does a Business Line of Credit Affect Personal Credit Scores?

 In most cases, a business line of credit won’t directly impact your personal credit score.
-Most commercial lenders only report the business credit bureaus, such as Dun & Bradstreet or Experian Business.
+Most commercial lenders only report to the business credit bureaus, such as Dun & Bradstreet or Experian Business.

 What are the benefits of a Business Line of Credit?